Skip to main content

 Bonfire Night can be plenty of fun for all of the family to enjoy, but with lots of potential hazards, it’s really important to keep you and your family safe.
 Help support your local community this year and go to an organised firework display instead of holding one at home.

 While most people enjoy fireworks responsibly, in the wrong hands they can cause injury and damage to property.
 Fireworks are explosives and as such should be treated with respect and only used in accordance with the manufacturer’s instructions and the firework safety code.
-Also lighting bonfires in back gardens present significant risks to residents.

 Firework safety tips